timmoorhouse/mega65-forth/README.md

 An attempt will be made to:

-- Be more ANS FORTH (94) compliant, and hopefully [Forth 2012](http://www.forth200x.org/documents/forth-2012.pdf)
+- Be more [Forth 2012](http://www.forth200x.org/documents/forth-2012.pdf) compliant, or at least ANS Forth (94)
 - Provide access to MEGA65 features

 # BUILDING